West Coast Ocean Acidification and Hypoxia Science Panel (OAH)

 Liz Whiteman - California Ocean Science Trust

-Staffing of the Oregon scientists has been supported by the Oregon Governor’s Office, the Oregon Department of Fish and Wildlife, the Oregon Department of Agriculture, the Oregon Department of Environmental Quality, the Oregon Department of Land Conservation and Development, and the Oregon State University Research Office.
+Staffing of the Oregon scientists was supported by the Oregon Governor’s Office, the Oregon Department of Fish and Wildlife, the Oregon Department of Agriculture, the Oregon Department of Environmental Quality, the Oregon Department of Land Conservation and Development, and the Oregon State University Research Office.

 In the News